The heart of her husband safely trusts her, so he will have no lack of gain.

 I want him to trust that I’m conducting myself with godliness, propriety, and modesty.
 That I speak highly of him to others and not bad-mouth him behind his back.
 That I show him respect at all times – when he is present and when he is not.

 I want him to trust that I am not spending my time in laziness or idleness, but that I’m wisely and prudently ordering my day.
 That I’m busy in my home in helping him serve, love, train, and teach our children.That I’m getting done what needs to be done.

 I want him to trust that I’m wisely helping him to be a faithful steward of our finances.
 That I’m paying bills on time.
 That I will not frivolously and carelessly waste his hard work.

 Does he trust in my commitment to our family?

 I want him to know that I place my ministry to him and to our children before any others.
 That I won’t agree to serve in other areas that will cause me to neglect my commitment to them.

 Lord, I know that nothing good or trustworthy dwells within me apart from You.
 Holy Spirit, would you please help me to be the kind of wife that builds her husband up and does not tear him down?
-Would you help me to place his needs in the proper priority?
-Help me to serve and love my family in the way you desire.
+Would you help me to place his needs in the right priority?
+Help me to serve and love my family in the way You desire.